gcassel/Modular-Organizing-Terminology/terms/project.md

 The goal which defines a specific project is its [mission](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/mission.md).

 Projects are often [defined](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/define.md) by the intention to *[create](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/create.md) a specific [product](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/produce.md)*.

+A project is an intentional groupings of activities by at least one agent, but not all supporters of "the project" necessarily support the addition of activities to that grouping.
+(This is a common source of misunderstanding, tension and conflict.)